CFFinch62/Project-Euler-IDE/README.md

    - Track your progress

 4. **Manage Data Files**
-   - Place required data files in the `data` directory
+   - All necessary data files for problems 1-100 included, no downlaoding required
    - Use helper methods to load data
-   - Access data files through the ProblemManager

 5. **Use Tutorials**
    - Access tutorials through the Help menu